Customize Your EVM-Powered Subnet

 }

-In this example, only the address 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC
+In this example, only the address 0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC is allowed to change

 the fee structure of the network.
 The admin address has to call the precompile in order to activate